KDE/digikam-doc/main_window/similarity_view.rst

 **Remove Duplicates** allows to delete all duplicate images of the current selected item from **Duplicates** list.

  After performing **Searches** you might want to save the results.
 In the field below you can enter a name for the search, and press the **Save** button.
-In the **Searches** list below you find your saved r.
+In the **Searches** list below you will find your saved searches.
 Clicking on the title bar of that list toggles the sorting order between ascending and descending.
-At the bottom you find an adaptive search field which can help you to find a particular search.
+At the bottom you will find an adaptive search field which can help you to find a particular search.
 To **Restore** a result, just click on one item from the list.

 .. _similarity_image:

 Find Similar Image
 ~~~~~~~~~~~~~~~~~~

 This tool provides a drag and drop zone on the top-left where you can place any image to find a similar one.
 You can drag an image from anywhere, even from outside digiKam as file manager or other programs.
-You can also drag over the **Similarity** search icon in the **Left Sidebar**, as from album **Icon-View**, this will open and you drop it there.
+You can also drag over the **Similarity** search icon in the **Left Sidebar**, as from album **Icon-View**, this will open a dialog and you drop it there.
 Finally, you can use **Find Similar...** entry from the context menu of a thumbnail in any other Icon-View.

 .. figure:: videos/mainwindow_similar_drag_drop.webp
     :alt: